glitchub/pionic/README.md

 Pionic provides:

-    NAT translation from the DUT to the factory subnet.
-SSH to port 2222 on the factory interface is forwarded to DUT port 22.
+    NAT translation from the DUT to the server.
+Port 61080 is forwarded to factory server port 80, and 61443 is forwarded to factory server port 443, the DUT only has to know the IP address of the pionic device.

     If enabled, the beacon server is started on the DUT interface, this transmits "beacon ethernet packets.
 The DUT listens for beacons during